-Psychologist Interview with Stuart (Marriage Counselling Melbourne)
+Psychologist Interview (Marriage Counselling Melbourne)

-Stuart is a psychologist with ten years of counselling experience with individual adults and children, couples, and groups in private, educational, corporate and volunteer settings.
+This Hart Psychologist has over ten years of counselling experience with individual adults and children, couples, and groups in private, educational, corporate and volunteer settings.
 He has a friendly manner and endeavours to make people feel comfortable and supported in counselling.

 - What has made you interested in helping couples with their relationships?